-Source for irregular entries and exits: DTM Flow Monitoring Registry in Tacna, Tumbes and Puno and UNHCR border monitoring in Madre de Dios, triangulated with GTRM Ecuador irregular movement estimates
+Source for irregular entries and exits: DTM Flow Monitoring Registry in Tacna, Tumbes and Puno and UNHCR border monitoring in Madre de Dios, triangulated with GTRM Ecuador irregular movement estimates the borders with Peru and Chile.

-Note: Monitoring exercises by R4V partners in Puno were temporarily suspended there in July 2023, due to social and political events within Peru
+Note: Monitoring exercises by R4V partners in Puno were temporarily suspended there in July 2023, due to social and political events within Peru.